 The Good, The Bad and The Oh So Pretty

-Here we explain the pros, cons and chief reason for why to consider brick siding.
+Here we explain the pros, cons, and the chief reason to consider brick siding.

 The Good: Brick siding holds up to all sorts of elements that can impact a home.
 It is fire resistant, animals and insects cannot penetrate it and wind damage is rare with brick.
 It is fairly low maintenance, and its durability is near the top of all siding materials.

 The Bad: The R-Value on brick is, perhaps surprisingly, low at .44.
 And that’s going with full brick.
 The thin stuff comes in at .11 which is extremely low.
 Plus, there are the moisture problems with full brick installation, but this is not a problem when either installed by a professional mason or if going with thin brick veneer.

 Brick siding also bears a high price with proper installation, but that can be offset by its longevity and our final point below.